Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models: Results

 \subsection{Overall classification performance}

-The classifier achieves a test-set accuracy of approximately $97\%$, demonstrating that the chosen observables encode strong information about the underlying matter composition.
-In the present configuration, the held-out test accuracy is $97.4\%$, evaluated on a stratified test set containing $N_{\text{test}} = 116$ samples.
-The detailed class-wise performance is summarised by the confusion matrix shown in Fig.~\ref{fig:confusion_matrix}.
+The classifier achieves a test-set accuracy of $97.4\%$ in the baseline configuration, evaluated on a stratified held-out test set containing $N_{\text{test}} = 116$ samples.
+This performance reflects separability within the controlled model space considered here.